Mao Dun Literature Prize: Selection rules

 According to selection rule, any work, authored by Chinese nationals, published in mainland China, and with over 130,000 characters, is eligible.

 The selection committee in the Chinese Writers Association holds the voting poll twice, and the winner must receive over 2/3 of the votes cast.
 The process is highly selective and each time, the number of winners is between three and five.
 The prize is awarded every four years, though it was originally awarded every three years.

 Criticism

 The award was recently criticized for the 2011 awards, when it was revealed that eight of the top ten on the list were either the chair or vice-chairpersons of prominent provincial writers' associations.
 An editorial in the China Daily stated "official status cannot and should not be a criterion for literary excellence.
 That's why people doubt the authenticity of prizes that are awarded to officials for their literary achievements."

-To avoid such controversy, novelist Tie Ning decided her works will not enter the awards as long as she is chairwoman of China Writers Association, a position she took in 2006.
+To avoid such controversy, novelist Tie Ning decided her works will not enter the awards as long as she is chairwoman of China Writers Association, a position she held from 2006 to 2025.